Daniela

 This is an interesting point of debate and, in some senses, may be true.
 HPV variant testing, as we mentioned earlier, is a relatively new thing regarding routine screening, and education hasn’t caught up.
 This leaves many women confused and upset at a diagnosis they weren’t expecting.
 The idea of having an STI can devastate you when you’ve been raised to believe that a sexually transmitted infection signifies dangerous, unhealthy, or immoral behaviour.
 Similarly, when women disclose to male partners, there can be shock, upset and judgement, again because of the education gap.

-On the other hand, men are not getting screened but also have HPV infections.
+On the other hand, men are not getting screened but also have infections.
 And usually, only those with visible warts or other lesions know them.
 There is a lot of stigma on those men.
 So, saying one side has it worse than the other is perhaps unfair.

 What’s clear is that, rather than engaging in stigma Olympics, there are a few things we need to address on a societal and cultural level: